 WPI was established more than 150 years ago to generate the human and intellectual capital required to help transform the United States into a manufacturing powerhouse.
 True to our founding mission—to prepare students to put theory into impactful practice—our approach to manufacturing education and research has always had a distinct practical focus.
-Our graduates have founded and led manufacturing businesses of all kinds, while innovations from our labs have not only helped make existing industries more competitive, but have helped create and build whole new industries.
+Our graduates have founded and led manufacturing businesses of all kinds, while innovations from our labs have not only made existing industries more competitive, but have helped create and build whole new industries.
 Fast forward to today, and the Institute is continuing to help drive the evolution of manufacturing.

 WPI is a member of 12 of the 16 Manufacturing USA institutes.
 Manufacturing USA, “connects people, ideas, and technology to solve industry-relevant advanced manufacturing challenges.”
 Learn more.

 Faculty inspire the next generation of great minds to find ways to propel manufacturing in our degrees and certificate programs.
 For example, Aaron Birt, PhD, who was named one of Advanced Manufacturing's 30 Under 30 (2016), has excelled at identifying innovative technologies and integrating them into existing processes to increase efficiency or effectiveness.
 A graduate in materials science and engineering, he is also a co-founder of the lithium-ion battery start-up Kinetic Batteries and was named to Forbes “30 under 30” list for manufacturing and industry (2017).